OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel/EndPointDLP_preview/readme.md

 5. There may be a timing issue causing an error when deploying the logic apps.
 If it is one of the functions it can be safely ignored.

+6. If you want to deploy the code by script follow these steps 6.1 Download the endpointdlpservice.zip from this repo 6.2 Start to connect to Azure PowerShell Connect-AzAccout 6.2 Run Publish-AzWebApp -ResourceGroupName REPLACEWITHYOURRG -Name REPLACEWITHYOURAPPNAME -ArchivePath C:\YOURPATH\endpointdlpservice.zip
+6.3 Navigate to the Enablement Function in your function, open the function under functions, open "Code + Test" , click Test/Run, click Run
+6.4 Note if there are any errors generated in this run, you will see it in the logging window.
+If there is a typo or similar in your configuration files.
+Go back to the main window for the App and click Configuration to update.

+7. If you want to copy the code manually.
-6. Copy the code from  https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/blob/master/Sentinel/EndPointDLP_preview/enablesubscription.ps1 to EnableSubscription.
+7.1 Copy the code from  https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/blob/master/Sentinel/EndPointDLP_preview/enablesubscription.ps1 to EnableSubscription.
 Run the function once and look for errors in the log.
 (Popup the window while running)

-7. Copy the code from https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/blob/master/Sentinel/EndPointDLP_preview/QueueDLPEvents.ps1 and place in the Queue events function.
+7.2 Copy the code from https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/blob/master/Sentinel/EndPointDLP_preview/QueueDLPEvents.ps1 and place in the Queue events function.

-8. Copy the code from  https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/blob/master/Sentinel/EndPointDLP_preview/StoreEndpointDLPEvents.ps1 to store the EndPoint events
+7.3 Copy the code from  https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/blob/master/Sentinel/EndPointDLP_preview/StoreEndpointDLPEvents.ps1 to store the EndPoint events

-9. Copy the code from https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/blob/master/Sentinel/StoreEvents.ps1 to the StoreEvents function.
+7.4.
+Copy the code from https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/blob/master/Sentinel/StoreEvents.ps1 to the StoreEvents function.

 At this point the function should be ready to run.

+- When you have ingested some Endpoint DLP events you can follow these instructions for setting up Alerts https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/tree/master/Sentinel/EndPointDLP_preview/AnalyticsRule Note they will fail if you haven't ingested events first.

-- When you have ingested some DLP alerts from both SPO and Exchange you can follow these instructions for setting up Alerts https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/tree/master/Sentinel/EndPointDLP_preview/AnalyticsRule Note they will fail if you haven't ingested events first.
+- When you have ingested some DLP alerts from both SPO and Exchange you can follow these instructions for setting up Alerts https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/tree/master/Sentinel/AnalyticsRule Note they will fail if you haven't ingested events first.

-- If you want to ingest content to SharePoint please see https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/tree/master/Sentinel/logicapp, complete the step pasting the code in to ActualID in the current project.
+- If you want to ingest content to SharePoint please see https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/tree/master/Sentinel/logicapp, complete the step pasting the code in to ActualID in the current project if you didn't use the automatic code deployment.

 - For Reporting please see https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/tree/master/Sentinel/EndPointDLP_preview/Report